SheenaShahangian/CS601_TermProject_Shahangian/README.md

 ### JavaScript and DOM Mastery

-At the most basic level, JavaScript was used to make the buttons on my website interactive, whether that was a button using window.open() to go to an external site or calling methods that performed other conditional actions.
+At the most basic level, JavaScript was used to make the buttons on my website interactive, whether that was a button using window.open() to go to an external site or calling functions that performed other conditional actions.

 You'll notice that, aside from my h1 animations, I don't really use the same JavaScript across all pages consistently.
 It tends to vary on a page-by-page basis, unlike, for example, my styles.
 Given that, I have opted to split up my JavaScript into various different files to ensure faster load times.